Safe Treasury Setup: Threshold, Signers, and Recovery Done Right (2026)

 • each signer on a hardware wallet, kept offline;

-• signers not concentrated in one location/person.
+• signers not concentrated in one location or person.

-Hot keys for signers, shared devices, or co-located signers collapse the multisig's guarantee — the threshold rests on signer hygiene, not the other way round.
+Hot keys for signers, shared devices, or co-located signers collapse the multisig's guarantee.
+The threshold rests on signer hygiene, not the other way round.

 The recovery plan

-Signers leave, lose devices, become unavailable.
+Signers leave, lose devices, and become unavailable.
 Without a planned path back to quorum, the treasury becomes unspendable or unsafe.
 A documented recovery plan covers:

 • who can trigger signer rotation;